Christy Cugini, MD

 HELP US TO HELP OUR COLLIER COUNTY CHILDREN

-Please join us to make IMAGINE Children's Health Center a trusted and reliable source of care for Collier County families.
+Please join us to make IMAGINE Children's Health Center a trusted and reliable source of mental health diagnosis, treatment and care for Collier County families.
 Our goal is to provide these services to children at a reduced charge through generous and caring people like yourself.
-Thank you for your donation to help our Collier County kids be happy and healthy.
+Thank you for your donation to help our Collier County kids be happy and mentally healthy.

-Our mission is to provide psychological treatment and health education that is effective and compassionate for Collier County children and their families.
+Our mission is to provide mental health treatment, including psychological diagnoses, and family health education that is effective and compassionate for Collier and Lee Counties school-age children.
 IMAGINE will provide hurting children with an opportunity to avoid lifelong suffering and to function again at their highest level in school, at home and with friends.

-Because we are a 501(c)(3) corporation, your donation to IMAGINE is exempt from federal income tax under IRC Section 170.
-If you have any questions or to schedule a meeting to discuss a major donation, please contact our Executive Director, Dr. Molly Barrow, at 239-263-3908 or email: firstname.lastname@example.org.
+Because we are a 501(c)(3) corporation, your donation to IMAGINE may be exempt from federal income tax under IRC Section 170.
+If you have any questions or to schedule a meeting to discuss a major donation, please contact our Executive Director, Dr. Molly Barrow, at 239-263-3908 or email: email@example.com.

 DEDICATED TO THE MENTAL AND PHYSICAL HEALTH OF COLLIER COUNTY CHILDREN

-IMAGINE Children's Health Center is a not-for-profit 501(c)(3) corporation established to treat emotional trauma in school-age children.
-Emotional Trauma symptoms are seen in children who suffer from anxiety, ADHD, autism, depression, suicidal ideation, stress, low self-esteem, self-destructive behavior, sleep disorders, or grief.
-Emotional trauma can affect children from all socio-economic groups and be the result of multiple causes, including divorce, death of a loved one, parental military service, illness, nutritional deficiency, neglect, abuse, or a traumatic event.
+IMAGINE Children's Health Center is a not-for-profit 501(c)(3) corporation established to diagnosis and provide psychological treatment to school-age children for emotional trauma and mental illness, and to educate children in leadership and life skills.
+Emotional trauma symptoms are seen in children who suffer from anxiety, ADHD, autism, depression, suicidal ideation, stress, low self-esteem, self-destructive behavior, sleep disorders, natural disasters, or grief.
+Emotional trauma can effect children from all socio-economic groups and be the result of multiple causes, including divorce, death of a loved one, parental military service, illness, abuse, birth defect, neglect, or a traumatic event.